-highlighting that boarders are not to be included in the totals from independent schools.
-All independent schools will be contacted directly to verify total pupil numbers A copy of the Audit Commission report has been added to the folder so that anyone calculating or checking the figures is aware of the correct procedure ls: Identifying the correct treatment of boarding slidnd Ensuring there is support for pupil numbers at all schools Applying the methodology correctly for schools where data has not been provided schools: • • • car, including van or taxi (but excluding car share) to school
+car, including van or taxi schools: ols: highl highlighting that boarders are not to be (but excluding car share) to • Identifying the correct inclu ncluded in the totals from independent school treatment of boarding schools. cols. pupils All in All independent schools will be • Ensuring there is cont contacted directly to verify total pupil support for pupil mnu numbers numbers at all schools • A co A copy of the Audit Commission report • Applying the has l has been added to the folder so that methodology correctly anyo anyone calculating or checking the for schools where data figur figures is aware of the correct has not been provided proc orocedure